This website provides information about 1st Ashbourne Guide and Senior Sections, for members and those interested in joining our unit.

 Leaders and helpers – Our unit leader is Sarah Pollard, she is supported by Rachel Easter & Catherine Bacon (warranted leaders), along with two other adult helpers and a Young Leader.
 All staff members are CRB Checked and hold 1st aid certificates.

 Meeting times and venues – 1st Ashbourne Guides normally meet during school term time on Monday evenings from 7.15pm until 9pm in Ashbourne.
 Our Seniors also meet weekly but at various venues.

 Uniform–All Girls are expected to wear uniform to show their membership to the Guide Association, our girls wear a Guide top (t-shirt and sweatshirt/ hoody) along with a unit Necker & their own choice of trousers.

 Joining fee- Following a two week trial, there is a small one off joining fee of £5.00 to pay.
 This helps towards the cost of enrolment badges and unit Necker.

 Unit subs and census –Unit subs. are payable at the beginning of each term the amount due will vary as to how many weeks are in the term and are currently set at a very reasonable £1.50 per week.

 These subs. are used to pay for the running costs of the unit including room hire, programme materials, badges etc.

-Census is a once a yearly fee that we pay to The Guide Association – this goes towards the operating costs of the association, which includes insurance; this year it was £19.
+Census is a once a yearly fee that we pay to The Guide Association – this goes towards the operating costs of the association, which includes insurance; this year it will be £20 per member.